gplcart/reset/README.md

 **Installation**

 1. Download and extract to `system/modules` manually or using composer `composer require gplcart/reset`.
 IMPORTANT: If you downloaded the module manually, be sure that the name of extracted module folder doesn't contain a branch/version suffix, e.g `-master`.
 Rename if needed.
-2. Go to `admin/tool/reset` end reset your installation
+2. Go to `admin/tool/reset` and reset your installation